“A wonderful spontaneity and freshness”

 Jian Wang

-Noticed at the age of 13 by Ivry Gitlis, Thomas Lefort was his disciple until his death, and lived by his side an intense and complicit companionship on both the violinistic and human levels.
-At ease in all repertoires, he now defends the legacy and musical generosity of the last great violin legend to have lived through the 20th century.
+Noticed at the age of 13 by Ivry Gitlis, Thomas Lefort became his disciple until Gitlis’ passing, sharing an intense and deeply connected companionship with him, both musically and personally.
+Comfortable in all repertoires, he now carries forward the legacy and musical generosity of the last great violin legend to have spanned the 20th century.

-Born in Marseille in 1994, he studied with Frédéric Ladame, then with Suzanne Gessner and Patrice Fontanarosa in Paris.
-In 2012, he was unanimously accepted into Roland Daugareil's class at the Conservatoire National Supérieur de Musique et de Danse de Paris, from which he graduated with top honors and a First Prize in violin.
-He then studied in Italy with violinist Salvatore Acccardo at the Chigiana Academy in Siena and at the Walter Stauffer Academy in Cremona, where he discovered in depth the secrets of the Italian violin school and acquired a taste for the acrobatic virtuosity of Niccolo Paganini's works.
-He also studied with Renaud Capuçon at the Haute-Ecole de Musique de Lausanne, from which he graduated with a Master of Soloist degree, and with chamber music teachers such as François Salque, Jérôme Pernoo and Nobuko Imai, Pamela Frank and Sadao Harada at the Seiji Ozawa International Chamber Music Academy.
+Born in 1994 in Marseille, he studied with Frédéric Ladame before training under Suzanne Gessner and Patrice Fontanarosa in Paris.
+In 2012, he was unanimously accepted into the Conservatoire National Supérieur de Musique et de Danse de Paris in Roland Daugareil’s class, graduating with the highest distinctions and earning a First Prize in violin.
+He then refined his skills in Italy with violinist Salvatore Accardo at the Accademia Chigiana in Siena and the Walter Stauffer Academy in Cremona, where he immersed himself in the secrets of the Italian violin school and developed a passion for the dazzling virtuosity of Niccolò Paganini’s works.
+Additionally, he studied under Renaud Capuçon at the Haute École de Musique de Lausanne, where he obtained a Master’s degree in Solo Performance.
+He also explored chamber music under the guidance of esteemed professors such as François Salque, Jérôme Pernoo, Nobuko Imai, Pamela Frank, and Sadao Harada at the Seiji Ozawa International Academy of Chamber Music.

-He has won numerous major international prizes: Ginette Neveu International Competition (2007), Rodolfo Lipizer International Competition (2009), Co-winner in the Shanghai Isaac Stern International Violin Competition (2023), First Prize at the Jeune Talent d'Île-de-France competition (2007), Audience Award at the Festival Musical d'Automne des Jeunes Interprètes (2012), First Grand Prix at the Un Violon sur le Sable European Young Talent Competition (2014), Banque Populaire Foundation Prize (2016), Foundation of France Prize (2017), L'Or du Rhin Foundation Prize (2018) (...).
+He is the laureate of numerous prestigious international awards, including the Ginette Neveu International Competition (2007), the Rodolfo Lipizer International Competition (2009), the Grand Prize at the Isaac Stern International Competition in Shanghai (2022), First Prize at the Jeune Talent d’Île-de-France (2007), the Audience Prize at the Festival Musical d’Automne des Jeunes Interprètes (2012), First Grand Prize at the European Young Talents Competition Un Violon sur le Sable (2014), the Banque Populaire Foundation Prize (2016), the Fondation de France Prize (2017), and the L’Or du Rhin Foundation Prize (2018), among others.

-His debut album, entitled "Folk", was produced with the generous support of the Patrick & Ute Petit Scholarship, in a duo program with pianist Pierre-Yves Hodique (winner of the Best Accompanying Pianist Award at the International Tchaikovsky Competition in Moscow in 2011), released in 2019 on the Mirare label.
-Here, he tackles pieces "that have made the reputation of the princes of the bow" (Cadences), "generous in his outbursts and timbres, he shows fine poise, fine sensitivity and indisputable technical sureness, a style without emphasis or useless effect, at the service of the specific spirit of each page, with real commitment everywhere" (Diapason).
-He recently released his second solo album, "Il Violino Solo" (2023), featuring pieces by Paganini, Bach and Enrst.
+His first album, titled Folk, was made possible thanks to the generous support of the Patrick & Ute Petit Scholarship.
+It features a duo program with pianist Pierre-Yves Hodique (winner of the Best Collaborative Pianist Prize at the 2011 Tchaikovsky International Competition in Moscow) and was released in 2019 under the Mirare label.
+The album showcases pieces “that built the reputation of the princes of the bow” (Cadences), and “with generous phrasing and rich tonal colors, he demonstrates confidence, refined sensitivity, and undeniable technical assurance—a style devoid of exaggeration or unnecessary effects, serving the spirit of each piece with unwavering commitment” (Diapason).

-Thomas Lefort appears in the soundtracks of several films, composed by Grégoire Hetzel: L'innocent (2022), directed by Louis Garrel, Frère et Soeur (2022) and Tromperie (2021) directed by Arnaud Desplechin, as well as the Canal + series Paris 1900 (2021).
+Thomas Lefort has also contributed to the soundtracks of several films composed by Grégoire Hetzel, including L’Innocent (2022), directed by Louis Garrel; Frère et Sœur (2022) and Tromperie (2021), directed by Arnaud Desplechin; as well as the Canal+ series Paris 1900 (2021).